-All Catholic schools, including those founded by religious orders, are subject to the authority of their diocesan Bishop, who has the right and the responsibility to oversee their provision of Catholic education.
+All Catholic schools, including those founded by Religious Orders, are subject to the authority of their diocesan Bishop, who has the right and the responsibility to oversee their provision of Catholic education.
 These rights and duties are set out in canons 804 and 806, in the Code of Canon law:

 - Can.
 804 §1.
 The Catholic religious instruction and education which are. imparted in any schools whatsoever or are provided through the various instruments of social communication are subject to the authority of the Church.
-It is for the conference of bishops to issue general norms about this field of action and - Can.
+It is for the conference of bishops to issue general norms about this field of action and for the diocesan bishop to regulate and watch over it. - Can.
 806 §1.
 The diocesan bishop has the right to watch over and visit. the Catholic schools in his territory, even those which members of religious institutes have founded or direct.
-He also issues prescripts which pertain to the general regulation of Catholic schools; these prescripts are valid also for schools which these religious direct, without prejudice, however, to their autonomy regarding the internal direction of their - §2.
+He also issues prescripts which pertain to the general regulation of Catholic schools; these prescripts are valid also for schools which these religious direct, without prejudice, however, to their autonomy regarding the internal direction of their schools. - §2.
 Directors of Catholic schools are to take care under the watchfulness of the local ordinary that the instruction which is given in them is at least as academically distinguished as that in the other schools of the area.